uselagoon/lagoon/docs/using-lagoon-advanced/service-types.md

 ## `cli`

-Use for any kind of CLI container \(like PHP, Node.js, etc.\).
+Use for any kind of CLI container \(like PHP, Node.js, etc\).
 Automatically gets the customer SSH private key that is mounted in `/var/run/secrets/lagoon/sshkey/ssh-privatekey`.

 | Healthcheck | Exposed Ports | Auto Generated Routes | Storage | Additional customization parameter |
 | :--- | :--- | :--- | :--- | :--- |